Bloom-host/BloomDocs/docs/plugins_and_modifications/multiplatform/litebans.md

 ## What does the plugin do?

 LiteBans is a premium plugin that allows you and your server staff to manage and distribute punishments to your players.
-It is a plugin that can be used on Spigot/Paper or BungeeCord/Waterfall servers.
+It is a plugin that can be used on Spigot/Paper or BungeeCord/Waterfall/Velocity servers.

 ## Usage
 First, download the [LiteBans](https://www.spigotmc.org/resources/litebans.3715/) plugin and install it into your `plugins` folder.

-### Usage on a BungeeCord network
+### Usage on a BungeeCord/Velocity network

 :::note
 This section also applies to forks of BungeeCord such as Waterfall.
 :::

-You can also download LiteBans for a Bungee network and it is installed in almost the same way as a Spigot install however the plugin is installed into the `plugins` folder of the Bungee, not the backend servers.
+You can also download LiteBans for a Bungee or Velocity network and it is installed in almost the same way as a Spigot install however the plugin is installed into the `plugins` folder of the Bungee, not the backend servers.

 :::important
 If LiteBans is installed onto a BungeeCord/Waterfall proxy, bans, mutes and other punishments will need to be issued from the proxy’s console, not from the console of your backend servers.